docker-library/docs/logicaldoc/content.md

 # What is LogicalDOC ?

-The LogicalDOC is a flexible and highly performant Document Management System platform
+The LogicalDOC is a flexible and highly performant Document Management System platform.